dream11/lua-circuit-breaker/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## Overview

-The function of this library is to wrap functions with circuit breaker functionality.
-It is inspired by [moonbreaker](https://github.com/Invizory/moonbreaker) library.
+`lua-circuit-breaker` circuit-breaker functionality like [resilience4j](https://github.com/resilience4j/resilience4j) i.e. for Java.
+Any IO function can be wrapped around this library.

 ## How does it work?

 1. The library creates a CB(circuit breaker) object for a function.
-2. Before making the function call, we call CB._before().
+2. Before making the function call, we call `CB._before()`.
 This will increment the counter of total_requests by 1.
-3. After the function call ends, we call CB._after(CB._generation, ok).
+3. After the function call ends, we call `CB._after(CB._generation, ok)`.
 If ok is true, success counter is incremented by 1.
 Otherwise failure counter gets incremented by 1.
 4. CB object transitions into 3 states: closed, open and half-open based on the settings defined by the user.

 ## Installation